talpor/django-dashing/README.rst

         'dashing',
     )

-3. Include the polls URLconf in your project urls.py like this:
+3. Include the dashboard URLconf in your project urls.py like this:

 .. code-block:: python